totorodev0032/wit-ace-submission_agricare/README.md

 # AgriCare

-# Building Block: Implementation of IIoT in Agriculture
+# Building Block: Implementation of IoT in Agriculture

 Vision: To be indeed sustainable, we need a very broad perspective coupled with a bit of patience.
 Holistically, we need to have the broadest possible perspective which is always open to improvisations and discussions with the viewpoint of "Nature First".